-Stripping knives come real handy to do this job.
+Stripping knives come in really handy to do this job.
 But you need to do it with extra care, and attention as these knives can be sharp.

-Using clippers to trim the coat before using a stripping knife is a great way to make the entire grooming procedure more quick and easy.
+Using dog clippers to trim the coat before using a stripping knife is a great way to make the entire grooming procedure faster and easier.
 Still, you need to be attentive while stripping and clipping your dog.
 As this can be tricky if you are new to this, try getting some help from a professional groomer to learn how to use clippers and/or stripping knives properly on your Welshie.

 Ears, Eyes and Nose